10 Creative Ways to Repurpose an Old Door

-One popular use of old doors is to make a headboard out of them.
+One popular way to repurpose an old door is to make a headboard out of it.
 If you have a twin bed, you can place the door vertically against the wall at the head of the bed and add some great visual drama.
 If you have a larger bed, you can align multiple doors side by side to create a larger headboard of doors, or attached them horizontally to the wall for a more unexpected look.

 2. Build a Desk!

-If you have a casual office environment or are looking to create a fun space for a home office, making a desk out of a vintage door is a great idea.
+If you have a casual office environment or are looking to create a fun space for a home office, you can repurpose an old door into a desk.
 Figure out the perfect height for the desk and then can attach old table legs or sawhorses to bottom of door to make it stable.
 Then, as you would want a smooth writing surface for the top of the new desk, it’s a good idea to get a piece of glass or plexiglass cut to cover the desktop.
 A clear, translucent color is best so you can still see the details of the door.

 3. Dining Tables out of Doors